zaigie/stream-infer/README.md

 Here, we can specify a name for HeadDetectionAlgo, used to identify the running algorithm name (needed when collecting with Exporter and to avoid duplication).
 Also note the parameters:

 - frame_count: The number of frames the algorithm needs to fetch, which is also the number of frames finally received in the `run()` function.
-- frame_step: Indicates that for every `frame_step`, `frame_count` frames are fetched.
+- frame_step: Indicates that for every `frame_step`, 1 frames are fetched, a total of 'frame_count' frames.
 If this parameter is filled with fps, it means that the last `frame_count` frames per second are fetched.
 - interval: The frequency of algorithm invocation, like the above `AnyOtherAlgo` which will only be called once a minute.

 ### Step6.
 Player & run